Prospective Nursing Student Information

-Pre-nursing students (those students who have not yet been accepted into the nursing program) must seek advising through the College of Health and Human Services.
-You can contact the College of Health & Human Services at email@example.com or call (325) 942-2630.
-Upon initial acceptance into a nursing program, students should contact the Department of Nursing and Rehabilitation Sciences to set up an advising appointment.
+Pre-nursing students (those students who have not yet been accepted into the nursing program) must seek advising through the Center for Academic Excellence.
+You can find and contact your pre-nursing advisor on the advising webpage.
+Upon initial acceptance into a nursing program, students should contact the Department of Nursing to set up an advising appointment.

 We welcome transfer students!
 We often get questions from students about which courses transfer to ASU.
 You should get approved for admission before the Office of Transfer Student Services can evaluate your transcripts.

-A maximum of 66 hours from accredited two-year colleges may be used toward ASU degree plans.
 ASU requires 30 semester credit hours to be taken in residence to receive a bachelor’s degree from ASU.
 Review the Admission’s Transfer web page for more information on admission requirements and course equivalencies for transfer students.
-The Department of Nursing and Rehabilitation Sciences also has transfer requirements for students.
+The Department of Nursing also has transfer requirements for students.